-7 French expressions you may hear when it's hot
+7 French expressions to use when it's hot weather

-It means it is really hot – the sun is as heavy as lead.
+Conveying the meaning of 'the sun is as heavy as lead', this phrase is used when it is really, really hot.
 The English equivalent might be ‘blazing sun’.

-This is a colloquial term for sun.
-You often hear it said that someone or something is ‘en plein cagnard’, meaning they are in direct sun.
+This is a colloquial term from the south of France for a sunny spot.
+You often hear it said that someone or something is en plein cagnard, meaning they are in direct sun.

 This means that the heat is very strong – it literally hits you.